By Harriet Scott Palmer, 1939

-In our home, in Illinois, in the early 1850s, there was much talk and excitement over the news of the great gold discoveries in California — and equally, there was much talk concerning the wonderful fertile valleys of Oregon Territory and an act of Congress giving settlers 640 acres of land.
+In our home in Illinois, in the early 1850s, there was much talk and excitement over the news of the great gold discoveries in California — and equally, there was much talk concerning the wonderful fertile valleys of Oregon Territory and an act of Congress giving settlers 640 acres of land.

 My father, John Tucker Scott, with much of the pioneer spirit in his blood, became so interested that he decided to “Go West.”
-The spring of 1852 ushered in so many preparations, great work of all kinds.
+The spring of 1852 ushered in so many preparations and great work of all kinds.
 I remember relations coming to help sew, of tearful partings, little gifts of remembrances exchanged, the sale of the farm, the buying and breaking in of unruly oxen, the loud voices of the men, and the general confusion.

 The first of April came — 1852.
-The long line of covered wagons, so clean and white, but, oh so battered, torn and dirty afterward.
+The long line of covered wagons, so clean and white but oh so battered, torn and dirty afterward.
 The loud callings and hilarity — many came to see us off.
 We took a last look at our dear homestead as it faded from our view.
 We crossed the Illinois River on a ferry.
 We looked back and saw our old watchdog (his name was Watch) howling on the distant shore.
 Father had driven him back, saying, “Go back to Grandfather, Watch!”
-But, he never ate afterward, and soon died.
-We stopped at St, Joseph, Missouri, to get more provisions.
-We had never before seen Negroes, and all along this state we saw many negro huts and went into one to see some little negro babies.
-My remembrance of the state was muddy roads, muddy water and a sort of general poverty — of course, this was over 70 years ago.
+But, he never ate afterward and soon died.
+We stopped at St. Joseph, Missouri, to get more provisions.
+We had never before seen Negroes, and all along this state, we saw many negro huts and went into one to see some little negro babies.
+My remembrance of the state was muddy roads, muddy water, and a sort of general poverty — of course, this was over 70 years ago.

 When we crossed into Nebraska, it seemed such a wide stretch of plain.
 We got our first sight of Indians — a group of them passing along, single file.
 They were the Potawatomi, dressed in buckskins, beads, and leading their ponies.
 An open country was now before us.
-The melting snows had made the streams high, the roads nearly impassable.
+The melting snow had made the streams high, the roads nearly impassable.
 The Platte River, swift and swollen, didn’t seem to have any banks.
 We had heard of the danger of quicksands.
-My father had, with the help of his drivers, raised the beds of his wagons, so as not to dip water.
+My father had, with the help of his drivers, raised the beds of his wagons so as not to dip water.
 When everything was in readiness, all of us were tucked inside the wagons.
-My father put me, last of all, inside the back end of the last wagon, told me to keep still, and not be afraid.
+My father put me, last of all, inside the back end of the last wagon, and told me to keep still and not be afraid.
 The loud voices of the drivers as they yelled and whipped up the oxen, the jogging of the wagons through the surging waters and over the quicksands, the memory is with me yet.
-When they got over the river, all were accounted for, but, they couldn’t find me.
+When they got over the river, all were accounted for, but they couldn’t find me.
 Finally, I was pulled out from under the bows, nearly smothered.
 There were nine of us children, ranging from four years to my eldest sister, who was about 19.

 The old emigrant trail holds many hard experiences.
-Coming to the Snake River and for many miles along, it was impossible to reach it to get water for the oxen.
+Coming to the Snake River, and for many miles along, it was impossible to reach it to get water for the oxen.
 We had to travel all night at times.
-On one occasion the camp was made after dark, and there was such a stench in the air.
-Early daylight found us camped close between two dead oxen, on one side, and a dead horse on the other — so we had to move before breakfast.
+On one occasion, the camp was made after dark, and there was such a stench in the air.
+Early daylight found us camped close between two dead oxen on one side and a dead horse on the other — so we had to move before breakfast.

 Before we reached Oregon City, my father was fortunate enough to buy two pounds of butter.
 The hungry crowd was so great that before we smaller ones had our turn at the improvised table, the butter had all been eaten up.
 There were six of us smaller children who did not get a taste of butter, and the thought of that rankled in us for years.

-Then we reached Laurel Hill in the Cascade mountains.
-Oh that steep road!
+Then we reached Laurel Hill in the Cascade Mountains.
+Oh, that steep road!
 I know it was fully a mile long.
 We had to chain the wagon wheels and slide the wagons down the rutty, rocky road.
 My aunt Martha lost one of her remaining shoes, it rolled down the mountainside.
 I can hear her now as she called out in her despair, “Oh, me shoe, me shoe!”
 How can I ever get along?”
-So she wore one shoe and one moccasin the rest of the journey.
+So she wore one shoe and one moccasin for the rest of the journey.

-As we started down the road my father said: “Jump on the wheel and hang on, Fanny!”
+As we started down the road, my father said: “Jump on the wheel and hang on, Fanny!”
 It was an awfully dangerous thing to do and he didn’t realize what he was telling her to do.
-Poor sister Margaret fell, and rolled down and down.
+Poor sister Margaret fell and rolled down and down.
 When she picked herself up, Uncle Levi was there with his humor, “Maggie, ain’t this the damndest place you ever saw?”
 “Yes, it is.”
 “Well, you swore, and I’m going to tell your father.”

 One day our “Salon Wagon” as we called the wagon that served as a parlor, overturned.
 My sister Fanny, as soon as she could extricate herself, poked her head out of the hooded wagon and cried, “Oh Lord, come here quick.”
-My uncle came running up and said, “Fanny, hadn’t you better call on some of the company,”
+My uncle came running up and said, “Fanny, hadn’t you better call on some of the company?”